-Our values of corporate citizenship and sustainability extend to our partners and vendors, and we expect anyone doing business with us to uphold their own operations to applicable legal and regulatory standards with respect to human rights, ethics, health and safety and the environment.
+As detailed in our Code of Business Conduct and Ethics for Suppliers, our values of corporate citizenship and sustainability extend to our partners and vendors, and we expect anyone doing business with us to uphold their own operations to applicable legal and regulatory standards with respect to human rights, ethics, health and safety and the environment.

 We also have a supplier diversity program in which we offer qualified minorities, women and veteran-owned businesses the opportunity to compete on an equal basis with all other vendors.
 Historically under-represented businesses, along with their owners and team members, represent an important portion of Synovus’ regional demographics and customer base.
 A strong and diverse supplier base is reflective of our hallmark values of leadership, relationships, and excellence in service.
 We hold several membership affiliations with regional organizations to ensure access to a wider pool of diverse suppliers.
 These include the National Minority Supplier Development Council, the Women’s Business Enterprise Council and Financial Services Roundtable for Supplier Diversity.

 You are about to leave the Synovus web site for a third-party site